-- Read this Senior School Course Selection Handbook. - Check pre-requisites for University courses, Alternative Entry pathways and TAFE WA courses. - Discuss your selected courses with your family, course counsellor, VET Coordinator, Heads of Learning Area or Career Practitioner. - 1.
-Make decisions about your courses organise them as preferences 2 6, English (ATAR or General) is 1.
-Generally, we recommend the following structure for the three pathways:
+- 1. It is important to note: - a.
+Not all the courses listed on your enrolment sheet may be available next year.
+The number of students selecting a particular course will determine whether that course is finally included. - b.
+Course selection will be determined by prior academic achievement and realistic future career pathways. - c.
+Students should select courses with the expectation they will study them for the full year.
+Course requirements make changes very difficult once the year has started, this includes the WIPT program. - d.
+Course charges are required to be paid in full by Week 3, Term 1 (Friday February 21, 2025).
+Payment plans are available. - 2.
+Read this Senior School Course Selection Handbook. - 3.
+Check pre-requisites for University courses, Alternative Entry pathways and TAFE WA courses. - 4.
+Discuss your selected courses with your family, course counsellor, VET Coordinator, Heads of Learning Area or Career Practitioner. - Make decisions about your courses organise them as preferences 2 6, English (ATAR or General) is 1.
+Generally, we recommend the following structure for the four pathways:

-Direct Entry University Alternative University Entry Pathway General and Employment Pathway Workplace Industry Pathway Training (WIPT) Choose 6 courses minimum of 4 ATAR courses Other 2 courses may include a General course or Qualification 6 Courses may include ATAR, General or Qualification 6 Courses are required may be General or Qualification Pre-Apprenticeships in Schools (PAiS) Nominate preferred trade area or Profile TAFE or School Based Traineeship plus 5 General/Certificate Qualification selection
+Direct Entry Alternative General and Workplace Industry Pathway University University Entry Employment Training (WIPT) Choose 6 courses minimum of 4 ATAR courses Other 1-2 courses may include a General course or Qualification 6 Courses may include ATAR, General or Qualification 6 Courses are required may be General or Qualification Pre-Apprenticeships in Schools (PAiS) Nominate preferred trade area or Profile TAFE or School Based Traineeship plus General/Certificate Qualifications

-- 2. Ensure that you have fulfilled the compulsory requirement to study ATAR or General English (Preference 1 on the form) and to study at least one course from List B. - 3.
-Select 3 courses as reserves. - 4.
-Complete the parent and student signatures on the STUDENT SENIOR SCHOOL AGREEMENT Section.
+- Ensure that you have fulfilled the compulsory requirement to study ATAR or General English and to study at least one course from List B. - Select 3 courses as reserves.